artur-ciocanu/launch.en/help/extension-dev/browsers.md

 Any extension code included in the runtime should also strive to support these browsers.

-The tags user interface is designed to support the following browsers:
+The tags UI is designed to support the following browsers:

 - Chrome (latest)
 - Safari (latest)
 - Firefox (latest)
 - Edge (latest)

-Any extension code displayed in within the tags user interface should also strive to support these browsers.
+Any extension code displayed in within the tags UI should also strive to support these browsers.